freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1030.1

-Okay, now you can see the `bike_id` and the info you need.
+Okay, now when you show the available bikes, you don't see the `available` column.
 Back in the psql terminal, set `available` to `false` for all the bikes so you can see what happens if there's no bikes available.

 #### HINTS